 Fifth — When the submission window opens, submit your query, synopsis, and first chapter to the mentors you hope to work with.
 Watch for the submission form.
-All of that will be posted when it’s time.
+The Pitch Wars schedule is here.

 Sixth — watch the #PitchWars feed for hints from the mentors, and bite your nails to the quick wondering if it’s YOU they’re all salivating over.